NGAllrounder/demo/README.md

 # demo
 This is demo file....
-I am learning using gitHib
+I am learning using gitHib.